Teaching "Richard Cory" in Class

 A few weeks ago, I asked my students to read “Richard Cory,” a poem by Edwin Arlington Robinson.
 I was out of the classroom that day to plan a department in-service training, and when I returned, the substitute said that they had a hard time with it.

-A narrative poem, “Richard Cory,” is the story of a man who seems to have it all.
+A narrative poem, “Richard Cory” is the story of a man who seems to have it all.
 The people of the town, who are clearly of a lower financial class, place Richard Cory on a pedestal.
 They look up to him and want to be just like him.
-In the end though, they learn a valuable life lesson.
-Richard Cory kills himself, showing the people of the town that some things can’t be purchased and that looks can be deceiving.
+In the end, though, they learn a valuable life lesson: Richard Cory kills himself, showing the people of the town that some things can’t be purchased and that looks can be deceiving.
 The central idea, or theme, of “Richard Cory” is that wealth and status don’t ensure happiness.

 Robinson uses connotation extensively to place Richard Cory high on a pedestal above the townspeople.
 Connotation is the use of words to suggest meanings beyond the dictionary definition.
 To lower the townspeople, Robinson places them “downtown.”
 This suggests that Richard Cory is coming down, or lowering himself, to the level of the townspeople when he comes into town.

-Although it is written by an American poet and set in an American town, connotation is used to suggest a noble, royal image of Richard Cory.
+Although this poem is written by an American poet and set in an American town, connotation is used to suggest a noble, royal image of Richard Cory.
 His name, Richard, is the name of many kings.
 Also, Richard contains the word “rich,” which suggests his wealth.
-There are many other royal connotations and images in this poem including: “sole to crown,” “imperially slim,” and “schooled in every grace.”
-Crown, imperially and grace all suggest royalty.
+There are many other royal connotations and images in this poem, including “sole to crown,” “imperially slim,” and “schooled in every grace.”
+Crown, imperially, and grace all suggest royalty.

 Robinson uses metaphors to create a noble image of Richard Cory as well.
 A metaphor makes a descriptive comparison between two objects or ideas.
 Robinson says that Cory was “richer than a king” and “he glittered when he walked.”
 These statements are not literal, but they create an image of nobility and privilege.
-Richard Cory is a representation of wealth, status and privilege.
+Richard Cory is a representation of wealth, status, and privilege.

 The irony of the poem is expressed by the tone and the theme.
 Irony, in this case situational irony, occurs when the outcome of a situation is unexpected or a surprise.
 Richard Cory appears to have it all.
 The people of the town want to be just like him because his life appears to be perfect.
 In reality, Cory is lacking happiness, the key ingredient to “having it all.”
-The irony of the poem is that this man, that seems to have everything, kills himself because he is unhappy.
+The irony of the poem is that this man, who seems to have everything, kills himself because he is unhappy.

 Six of the lines in the poem begin with “and.”
 The repetition of this word helps to build a mental picture of Richard Cory.
 More importantly, the repetition places Cory higher and higher on his pedestal.
 This use of repetition helps build the narrative towards the climax.
 This technique adds to the impact and shock of the last line of the poem.